csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Next Steps

-- Take a fresh Play Pattern sweep with the guardrails-enabled build and confirm `outputs.flashPulse` now reports `schedulingMode` / `audioStartHeadroomMs`; append the new spikes to `docs/logs/spike-summary-play-pattern-20251011.csv`.
-- Prototype a native-side batching tweak so flash/haptic pulses queue off the Nitro timeline (or hand-off expected timestamps earlier) now that the 17:18 sweep shows `scheduleSkewMs` 60-140 ms even after guardrails.
+- Quantify the remaining `scheduleSkewMs` (~60–100 ms outliers) and experiment with shorter tone lead or additional jitter smoothing so audio→flash stays <35 ms across sweeps.
+- Evaluate moving replay/receive scheduling fully onto `scheduleMonotonic` (or the native queue) to remove the last JS timer spikes.
-- Keep capturing Play Pattern sweeps to confirm the ~24 ms audio->flash baseline holds and watch for new >=80 ms offset clusters.
+- Continue weekly SOS→40 WPM sweeps (UTF‑16 analyzer) to ensure the ~35–40 ms baseline holds and to catch regressions after dependency bumps.
-- Use the new telemetry (`startSkewMs`, `batchElapsedMs`, `nativeAgeMs`) to pinpoint whether the remaining unitMs 30/34/40 spikes stay JS-driven after the native prototype; revert to JS lead experiments only if native adjustments show no gain.
+- Use the telemetry (`startSkewMs`, `batchElapsedMs`, `nativeAgeMs`) to document any residual spikes and feed hypotheses back into the backlog.
-- If offsets flare again, add focused logging around the replay scheduler paths for unit lengths 60/48/40/34 to pinpoint where extra delay enters.
-- Keep running the JSON-aware analyzer (`scripts/analyze-logcat.ps1`) on each new capture and retire the pre-fix logs once the baseline metrics stay stable.
-- Spot-check future flash-commit spans above ~1 s; the recent outlier mapped to a deliberate 1.74 s hold, so flag any new cases that lack matching long presses.
-- Continue watching `playMorse.nativeOffset.spike` traces; the analyzer now surfaces >=80 ms entries automatically, so bundle fresh logs if clusters persist.
+- Flag future flash-commit spans >1 s or clustered spikes in `docs/outputs-investigation.md`; archive the corresponding logcat snippets for comparison.
+- Retire older compensation-heavy logs once the new baseline has a week of coverage and update the spike summary CSV accordingly.

 ### Deferred: Outputs Testing